-In fact, Nancy was overlooked by virtually everyone.
+In fact, Nancy was overlooked on most occasions by virtually everyone.

-ivory bracelets.
-Her pose is somewhere between alluring and defensive, and her side profile directs us towards an unknowable spectator just me.
-It could be. you, it could be. me.

-i want to hold, TIGHT to bury a r m to oxter.
+Cunard appears as a sharp, angled woman, up to her elbows in African ivory bracelets.
+Her pose is somewhere between alluring and defensive, and her side profile directs us towards an unknowable spectator just outside the fra want hold, to TIGHT bury to r m а to oxter.